Fluid Frenzy for Unity: GPU Fluid Simulation.

 Share

-We show a paid Unity add-on with fluid simulation, shaders and materials for water, lava and other terrain-based fluids.
+Fluid Frenzy by Frenzy Byte, a paid Unity tool that brings GPU fluid simulation along with shaders and materials for water, lava, and other terrain-based fluids.

-Working with fluid simulation in Unity often becomes a technical challenge, especially when you want water, lava, erosion, and terrain interaction to behave consistently in real time.
+Working with fluid simulation in Unity can often become a technical challenge, especially when you want water, lava, erosion, and terrain interaction to behave consistently in real-time.
 Heightmap-based systems can get you part of the way there, but getting something interactive, performant, and visually coherent usually requires a specialized tool.

 Fluid Frenzy by Frenzy Byte, is a GPU-accelerated fluid simulation and renderer created to bring physically motivated 2.5D fluid behavior into Unity projects while supporting terrain interaction, terraforming, and multi-fluid mixing.